Professional practice

 • Elgin Marbles – Parthenon Sculptures: Greece v.
 UK (for UK: case relating to Greek claims for the return of the Elgin Marbles: involved State succession/UNESCO treaties).

 • International environmental Law: advised and represented States and corporations in matters involving oil and gas concessions, environmental law, and relevant treaties.
-Matters include: (1) representing the State of Kuwait in the International Court of Justice Advisory Opinion case relating to Climate Change (see above) (2) Exxon Mobil Canada, ICSID Case No. ARB(AF)/15/6 (for Exxon Mobil); (3) International Court of Justice case Slovakia v.
+Matters include: (1) represented Kuwait in the ICJ Advisory Opinion relating to Climate Change (see above) (2) Exxon Mobil Canada, ICSID Case No. ARB(AF)/15/6 (for Exxon Mobil); (3) ICJ case Slovakia v.
 Hungary (international environmental law and the law of treaties); (4) Gard v.
-International Oil Pollution Compensation Fund [2014] 2 CLC 699 (represented in this case the International Oil Pollution Compensation Fund – an intergovernmental organisation headquartered in London that mitigates the effects of oil pollution); (5) advised an oil and gas producing State on COP 28 negotiations; (5) advised the UK Government on various environmental law issues under treaties; (6) advised the State Attorney-General of Sarawak on petroleum exploration rights of the State and related environmental issues; (6) advised a SE Asian State on boundary issues relating to delimitation of its territorial sea and continental shelf, and Exclusive Economic Zone issues; (7) advised an East African State on oil & gas concessions, and environmental matters arising under relevant treaties; (8) re-drafted Terms of Business for Port of Salalah (Oman), taking into account applicable environmental & commercial law and 14 maritime treaties (IMO & UNCLOS Conventions); (9) Advised a multinational corporation on the UNEP Basel Convention on the Control of Transboundary Movements of Hazardous Waste; and (10) advising the International Oil Pollution Compensation Funds on the establishment of the hazardous and noxious substances (“HNS”) Fund to mitigate the effects of HNS pollution.
+International Oil Pollution Compensation Fund [2014] 2 CLC 699 (represented in this case the International Oil Pollution Compensation Fund – an intergovernmental organisation headquartered in London that mitigates the effects of oil pollution); (5) advised an oil and gas producing State on COP 28 negotiations; (5) advised the UK Government on various environmental law issues under treaties; (6) advised the Kingdom of Saudi Arabia on establishing and hosting a proposed new international organization – the Circular Carbon Economy Fund – focusing on the financing of green projects within member States; (7) advising the International Oil Pollution Compensation Funds on the establishment of a new international organization, the hazardous and noxious substances (“HNS”) Fund to mitigate the effects of HNS pollution; (8) advised the State Attorney-General of Sarawak on petroleum exploration rights of the State and related environmental issues; (9) advised a SE Asian State on boundary issues relating to delimitation of its territorial sea and continental shelf, and Exclusive Economic Zone issues; (10) advised an East African State on oil & gas concessions, and environmental matters arising under relevant treaties; (11) re-drafted Port of Salalah (Oman) Terms of Business, considering environmental & commercial law & 14 maritime treaties (IMO & UNCLOS Conventions); (12) advised a multinational corporation on UNEP Basel Convention on Control of Transboundary Movements of Hazardous Waste.

-Earlier in his career, Dan published four books on international law which were awarded the American Society of International Law Book Prize twice (2001 and 2006), 1999 Swiss Guggenheim Prize, and 2006 US Myres McDougal Prize.
-He is General Editor and author with former ICJ Judge Sir Christopher Greenwood of Oppenheim’s International Law (forthcoming: 10th ed., OUP); served previously as joint General Editor of the Oxford University Press series Oxford Monographs in International Law; and has authored over 50 articles/chapters, including the 125 pp. co-authored chapter with Judge Dame Rosalyn Higgins (former ICJ President) entitled “Institutional Modes of Conflict Management”.
-Delivered the Hague Academy of International Law lectures on “Immunities of States and International Organizations in National Courts” in 2018; elected in 2008 to the “Executive Council” of the American Society of International Law; and Trustee of the British Institute of International & Comparative Law.
+Earlier in his career, published four books on international law: awarded the American Society of International Law Book Prize twice (2001 and 2006), 1999 Guggenheim Prize, and 2006 US McDougal Prize.
+He is General Editor and author with Sir Michael Wood KC of Oppenheim’s International Law (forthcoming: 10th ed., OUP); served previously as joint General Editor, Oxford Monographs in International Law; and has authored over 50 articles/chapters.
+In 2018, he delivered the Hague Academy of International Law lectures on “Immunities of States and International Organizations in National Courts”; elected in 2008 to “Executive Council”, American Society of International Law; and Trustee, British Institute of International & Comparative Law.

 International arbitration

 Acted as counsel or expert in over 45 investor-State arbitrations under ICSID, ICSID AF, ECT, ICC, LCIA, NAFTA, PCA, and UNCITRAL Rules, representing Claimants and States in relation to a variety of areas (agriculture, banking & financial regulation, construction, insurance, mining, oil & gas, property, renewable energy, ship building, steel, tax, and telecommunications).
+Also acts regularly in challenges to Awards (jurisdiction, serious irregularity, points of law) and enforcement of Awards.
 He teaches investment arbitration at the University of Oxford.
 Non-confidential cases include:

 • TMA v.
 Philippines, ICSID (for investor; large-scale printing business).